 Match Compression to Media Purpose

 Most websites don’t require high definition images to deliver a high-quality user experience.
 For these sites, you can use lossy compression without sacrificing noticeable quality.
 The use of progressive JPEGs can also benefit the user experience.

 Progressive JPEGs are compressed in a way that allows them to be rendered from low quality to high-quality.
 Traditional rendering occurs from top to bottom.
 With progressive rendering, your site will load according to its final layout, and sections will not move as images load.
 This type of loading prevents your site from “jumping around” on users.

 You can also dynamically serve a variety of compression formats according to the intended display device.
 For example, with smaller screens, like mobile devices, you can often use lower definition images than is needed for large desktop monitors.
 Dynamically serving images requires you to store more image files but can help you ensure the fastest user experience.

 Choose Image Formats Carefully

 The image formats you choose are what determine the type and ratio of compression you can use.
-Format also determines the starting size of your images.
+The format also determines the starting size of your images.
 For example, images saved in PNG format can only be compressed with lossless compression.
-PNG images start with a larger file size than GIF or JPEG files.
+PNG images start with larger file size than GIF or JPEG files.
 In general, JPEG images are the format you should default to for images.